kevinhikaruevans/kevinhikaruevans/README.md

 My interests are:

-* Firmware in C
-* Embedded and IoT devices
+* C for embedded devices
 * Web development with React frontends and FastAPI backends
 * Linux systems
 * Typesetting with LaTeX